Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

 This identifier is used as the `id` attribute of the generated HTML component so you can use it in your CSS selectors.

+!!! note
-!!! note "This identifier is also sent to the _on_action_ function of the `Gui` instance, if this visual element can trigger actions."
+    This identifier is also sent to the _on_action_ function of the `Gui` instance, if this visual element can trigger actions.

 ### The `properties` property